Breaker! Breaker!: Plot

 J.D.
-(Chuck Norris), a trucker from California, returns from the road to learn that an old friend was assaulted and paralyzed by Sergeant Strode (Don Gentry), a policeman in Texas City, California.
-He makes inquiries and learns that Strode and Deputy Boles (Ron Cedillos) have a history of "trapping" truckers for a corrupt judge named Trimmings who runs various rackets.
+Dawes (Chuck Norris), a trucker from California, returns from the road to learn that an old friend was assaulted and paralyzed by Sergeant Strode (Don Gentry), a policeman in Texas City, California.
+He makes inquiries and learns that Strode and Deputy Boles (Ron Cedillos) have a history of "trapping" truckers for a corrupt judge named Joshua Trimmings.
+Flashbacks show that Trimmings founded Texas City to be a safe haven for his family's and friends' crimes.

-When his younger brother Billy (Michael Augenstein) begins working as a trucker, J.D. warns him to stay away from Texas City.
+When J.D.'s younger brother Billy (Michael Augenstein) begins working as a trucker, J.D. warns him to stay away from Texas City.
 But Billy is easily fooled by Strode on a CB radio, pretending to be a fellow trucker.
+The townsfolk capture him and steal his truck and cargo.

-Billy disappears and J.D. sets out in search of him.
-After getting into a fight with the owner of the local wrecking yard and accidentally killing him, J.D. is arrested and sentenced to death by Judge Trimmings.
+J.D. sets out in search for Billy and finds his way to Texas City.
+When the residents prove unhelpful, J.D. bursts into a town meeting to demand answers.
+Trimmings orders the police to arrest him, but J.D. uses his martial arts expertise to defeat them and escape.
+Eventually the townsfolk track him to the local wrecking yard, where the owner attempts to murder J.D. in a car crusher.
+J.D. escapes but accidentally kills the yard owner in the process.
+He is recaptured soon after and Trimmings sentences him to death.

-J.D.'s fellow truckers come to rescue J.D. and Billy, knocking Strode into a ditch before tearing the town down with their big rigs.
-J.D. finds Billy in a barn, and then fights Deputy Boles in a horse corral, knocking him out.
+J.D.'s fellow truckers come to rescue J.D. and Billy, knocking Strode into a ditch before smashing the town apart with their big rigs.
+J.D. finds Billy in a barn being tortured by Deputy Boles.
+J.D. fights Boles in a nearby horse corral, knocking him out.
 One of the truckers drives his rig into Judge Trimmings' house while he is in bed with his wife, as the rest of the corrupt town burns.